omaarelsherif/Email-Spam-Detection-Using-NLP/README.md

 <!-- PROJECT DESCRIPTION -->
 ## ➲ Project description
-In this Data Science Project, we will show how to detect email spam using Machine Learning technique called Natural Language Processing and Python.
+In this Machine Learning Project, we will show how to detect email spam using Machine Learning technique called Natural Language Processing and Python.

 <!-- PREREQUISTIES -->
 ## ➲ Prerequisites